satyajeetprabhu/beat-this-carnatic/README.md

    │       └── CMR_full_dataset_1.0/     # Place the entire dataset folder here
    └── Beat_This_CMR/                    # Create manually or will be created by notebooks if run in order below
    ```

-   Update the dataset path in notebooks accordingly.
-Additionally, create a `Beat_This_CMR/` folder in your drive if not running all the notebooks in order.

 ## Notebooks

 To reproduce the results of the study, we provide four notebooks in the `notebooks/`.
 Each contains a clickable link to run the notebook in Google Colab.